blakyris/Basik/README.md

 ## Installation

 **NOTE** :
-You have to be connected to a network to use this script.
+ - You have to be connected to a network to use this script.
 If you want offline installation support, please let me know by email.
+- You can customize your system configuration before executing the script by editing the ``` config.sh ``` file using the nano text editor : ``` nano config.sh ```.

+1. Boot the official Arch Linux ISO.
+2. Get your machine IP address using the ``` ifconfig ``` command.
-Boot the official Arch Linux ISO and type the following commands :
+3. Connect via SSH and type the following command :

 ```
 bash <(curl -Ss https://raw.githubusercontent.com/blakyris/Basik/master/script.sh)
 ```

-You can customize your system configuration before executing the script by editing the ``` config.sh ``` file using the nano text editor : ``` nano config.sh ```.

 ## Licence